Mostafa-Sukhnia/Error-academy/README.md

 # Error Academy

 ## Description
-**Error Academy** is a web application designed to help users learn how to handle and debug common errors in web development.
-This platform provides interactive examples, explanations, and solutions to common programming errors encountered in JavaScript, React, and other web technologies.

-The application serves as an educational tool to enhance your debugging skills and understanding of error handling techniques in modern web development.
+**Error Academy** is a web platform for uploading, managing, and accessing online courses.
+This platform allows instructors to upload their courses, and students to browse and enroll in courses across various subjects.
+The main goal is to create an accessible, user-friendly environment for learning and sharing knowledge.

+Instructors can upload video content hosted on external cloud storage, while students can explore and enroll in courses.
+The platform provides an intuitive design for managing and consuming course materials.

 ## Features
-- Interactive lessons covering common errors in JavaScript and React.
-- Examples of real-world errors with explanations and solutions.
+- Upload and manage courses with video content (stored on external cloud storage).
+- Browse and search for courses by categories or keywords.
-- User-friendly interface for learning and practicing debugging techniques.
+- User accounts for instructors and students with different permissions.
-- Simple, easy-to-follow design suitable for developers at all levels.
+- Student progress tracking with the ability to mark courses as completed.
+- Responsive design for an optimal experience on both mobile and desktop devices.

 ## Technologies Used
 - **Frontend**: React, Tailwind CSS
-- **Backend**: Mock API (if applicable, can be extended in the future)
+- **Backend**: JSON Server (mock API for development purposes)
+- **Cloud Storage**: External cloud service (e.g., AWS S3, Google Cloud Storage, etc.) for storing course videos.
-- **Hosting**: Local development using Vite
+- **Hosting**: Local development using Vite, Firebase/Netlify for deployment

 ## Installation

 1. Clone the repository:
    ```bash
    git clone https://github.com/Mostafa-Sukhnia/Error-academy.git